Cricket in India: 21st century

 Since 2000, the Indian team underwent major improvements with the appointment of John Wright, India's first ever foreign coach.
 This appointment met success internationally as India maintained their unbeaten home record against Australia in Test series after defeating them in 2001 and won the inaugural ICC World Twenty20 in 2007.
 India was also the first sub-continental team to win at the WACA in January 2008 against Australia.

 India's victory against the Australians in 2001 marked the beginning of a dream era for the team under the captainship of Sourav Ganguly, winning Test matches in Zimbabwe, Sri Lanka, West Indies and England.
 India also shared a joint victory with Sri Lanka in the ICC Champions Trophy and went on to the finals in the 2003 Cricket World Cup only to be beaten by Australia.

 In September 2007, India won the first ever Twenty20 World Cup held in South Africa, beating their arch-rivals Pakistan by 5 runs in a thrilling final.

 India won the Cricket World Cup in 2011 under the captainship of Mahendra Singh Dhoni, the first time since 1983 (28 years) – they beat Sri Lanka in the final held in Mumbai's Wankhede Stadium.

+India won the Champions Trophy in 2013 by defeating England in England.

-India played its 500th Test match against New Zealand led by Kane Williamson at Kanpur from 22 - 26 September 2016.
+India played its 500th Test match against New Zealand led by Kane Williamson at Kanpur from 22 to 26 September 2016.
 India won this match by 197 runs.
 This test was played under the captaincy of Virat Kohli.

-Currently, they are first in the 2019-21 ICC World Test Championship with 490 points and a PCT (percentage of points) of 71.They will play their final test in the 2019-21 ICC World Test Championship (which is also the final test in the 2021 Anthony De Mello Trophy) They played in their first series of the 2020-22 ICC Cricket World Cup Super League against the Australia national cricket team winning only one match and being fined 1 point for a slow over rate having only 9 points and being seventh in the league.
+On 29 June 2024, India won the 2024 T20 World Cup by defeating South Africa in the final.
+They became the third team after England and West Indies to win the cup twice and also the first team to win the tournament undefeated.

+On 9 March 2025, India won the 2025 Champions Trophy undefeated.
+The team defeated New Zealand in the final.
+This was India's third consecutive final of the tournament, as well as fourth consecutive ICC final.
+India became the first team to win the tournament thrice.